"

 Curate possibilities (students don’t know what they don’t know)

 After my first semester teaching with this method, I realized that eliminating assigned reading left some students a bit stuck when it was time to decide what they would read.
 I dreamed of a tool that would allow students to see what other students had read, what experiences those stories had prompted, and the narrative technologies students identified in those stories.
 More specifically, I imagined a network graph that would illustrate the connections between specific students, the texts they’d chosen to read, and the experiences and technologies they reported for those texts.
 I found collaborators and we worked together to create a discovery tool called WonderCat.
 This tool is described and incorporated into the resources of this book, but it is certainly not the only way to help students discover new texts to experience.
 If you’ve ever had trouble deciding what to include on a reading list, imagine the power of including everything you might possibly include in the class on a list that you share with students at the start of the semester.
-Even better, submit your own experiences with these texts to WonderCat [link coming in Summer 2025] so everyone using the tool can learn about them.
+Even better, submit your own experiences with these texts to WonderCat so everyone using the tool can learn about them.

 Give students an opportunity to share their writing with each other

-The assignments included below ask students to compose posts for a website that can be kept private during the semester.
+The assignments included in this book ask students to compose posts for a website that can be kept private during the semester.
 Students were able to choose whether they wanted to share discussion reflections and formal assignments with me or the entire class.
 As seen in the final project options, the course website also allows students to prepare their writing to be fully public at the end of the semester.
 This option for students to share their writing with classmates is an important feature of the course.
 The website also makes it possible for the instructor to read what students are thinking at the end of class discussions.
 Discussion reflections (described in the “Preparation and Participation” assignment below) reveal where students are getting stuck by asking them to share thoughts they might not volunteer during discussion.
 OpenLab is the open-source platform we use to build WordPress sites for courses at our university.
 If you’d like to learn more about using this tool, check out the description of OpenLab from the developers (you can also see an interview I did about getting OpenLab established at our university).

 Provide feedback on student inquiry rather than the genre being produced

 The primary method for assessing student learning in many literature courses is an argument-driven paper offering original literary analysis.
 This is, I think, why the most assigned author in the English literature syllabi collected by the Open Syllabus Project is Cathy Birkenstein, the author of They Say/I Say (Mary Shelley’s Frankenstein is the second most assigned text).
 I don’t think we need students to produce well-formed interpretive arguments to be engaged in the work of the literature classroom, and I think our emphasis on these papers is one of the reasons students try to find replacements for the work of actually reading assigned texts.
-The assignment prompts below very clearly communicate that I am not looking for a “typical English paper.”
+The assignment prompts in this book very clearly communicate that I am not looking for a “typical English paper.”
 What I didn’t anticipate is that I would need to refine my method of providing feedback to reinforce where I want students to put their energy.
 Each of the courses below includes a “Classifying Experiences and Technologies” assignment—something I ask students to do after they get my feedback on their work.
 Here’s what I say in that assignment:

 After you submit your post, I will read it and prepare feedback for you.
 This won’t be the kind of feedback where I tell you if what you’ve done is right or wrong (these are your experiences, after all).
 Instead, my feedback will help you brainstorm the best language to describe your experience, get more specific about the features you observed, and explore if the narrative technologies you’ve identified already exist in WonderCat.
 I will do this by reading your post aloud, responding to your ideas and asking questions about your experiences and the specific features you mention.
 I want you to think of this video as me continuing the conversation you started by writing your post.
 With this assignment, I’m asking you to continue the conversation by responding to my feedback and making classification decisions for the experiences and technologies mentioned in your post.